Coalescing systems of non-Brownian particles: Instantaneous coalescence of stable particles

 \begin{proof}[Proof of Theorem \ref{thm:discrete_stable}] By scaling, it is enough to show that for each $0< t_1<t_2<\infty$, almost surely, the set $\Xi_t \cap [-1,1]$ is finite for each $t \in [t_1, t_2]$.
 Set $d := 2/\eta$.
 For $r\ge 1$, define

 Then the collection $\{J_{r,i}\}_{ r \ge 1, i=1,2}$ forms a partition of the real line into bounded sets.
 Note that $ \inf_{x \in [-1,1], y \in J_{r,i}} |x- y| \asymp r^{d+1}$ as $r \to \infty$.

 Let $D$ be a countable dense subset of $Q$.
 Run a partial coalescing system starting from $D$ such that two particles coalesce if and only if they collide and both belonged initially to the same $J_{r,i}$.
 Let $(\Xi_t^{r,i})_{t \ge 0}$ denote the set-valued coalescing process consisting of the (possibly empty) subset of the particles starting from $D \cap J_{r,i}$.
-By a suitable coupling, for each $t>0$,
+By arguing similarly as in the proof of Theorem \ref{thm:discrete_gasket}, it suffices to prove that the set $[-1,1] \cap \Xi_t^{r, i}$ is empty for all $t \in [t_1, t_2]$ for all but finitely many pairs $(r,i)$ almost surely.